Nestlé precedent case: Murder of trade unionist Romero in Colombia

 Colombia

 For decades, Colombia has suffered under an armed conflict that particularly affects the civilian population.
-In the course of this conflict (and after), human rights defenders, trade unionists and activists have been labeled as guerrilla fighters, making them into ostensibly legitimate military targets for the Colombian army and paramilitary groups.
+In light of the ongoing violence there is an urgent need to take legal action and deter future attacks against human rights defenders, trade unionists and activists.

 Map